KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 d--hsl        07/12/2020     07:39                Recent
 </pre>

+We are not limited with seeing only what is inside the directory we have specified, though.
+We can use that directory as a starting point for a search.

 ## Listing Subdirectories

-Our directory listing command is not limited to listing only the current directory.
+It is possible to list everything under the current directory including the nested ones.
 Using its `-Recurse` switch, we can check what is inside the current directory as well as all its subdirectories.

 <pre id="cmdln-text">
 C:\Users\John\Documents>Get-ChildItem -Recurse .